Take-home projects

 4. Allow candidates to access a database.

-5. Allow candidates to access ChatGPT.
+5. Allow candidates to access ChatGPT and agent mode when working on the project.

 6. Enable or disable AI Grading.